spacetelescope/jdaviz/docs/imviz/displayimages.rst

 every viewer.
 For example, 1D spectra will not be available in the image viewers.

-In addition to selecting and de-selecting data to toggle its visibility in the viewer, you can also remove the data from the viewer completely by clicking the X to the right of the data label.
-Any data that is still loaded in Imviz but has been removed from the viewer is listed in a separate section that is hidden by default but can can be expanded by clicking on the section header:
+In addition to selecting and de-selecting data to toggle its visibility in the viewer, you can also unload the data from the viewer completely by clicking the ``X`` to the right of the data label.
+Any data that still exists in Imviz but has been unloaded from the viewer is listed in a separate section that is hidden by default but can can be expanded by clicking on the section header:

 .. image:: img/imviz_removed_data.png

 This section can be hidden by clicking the section header again.
-Additionally, datasets listed in the "not in viewer" section can be deleted from Imviz completely by clicking the trashcan button to the right of the data label.
+Unloaded data will be available to re-load into the viewer (by clicking the ``+`` icon) or remove permanently from the app (by clicking the trashcan icon).

 .. warning::
     Deleting the first image that was loaded into Imviz may be slow, as deleting this image